tomalla5120x/KODA/README.md

 # KODA

+(**English note**) This if the repository for a collaborative university project of ours dedicated to data compression algorithms.
+The class has already finished and as such this repo is no longer of use anymore and is now archived.
+Feel free to inspect it though.
+Note however that the project is entirely in Polish.

 ## Konfigurowanie projektu
 1. Ściągnij odpowiednią wersję OpenCV:
   * w przypadku Visual 2017 lub 2015, ściągnij wersję 3.4.0